ministryofjustice/hmpps-prisoner-finance-poc-api/docs/c4/docs/purchasing-processes.md

 #### 3. Ordering using available spends and additional private cash

 This process would take place in circumstances such as dental treatment or where the governor has given permission for the person to spend more than their available spends such as after a compensation payment.
-Failure will occur if there is not enough available spends and private cash to complete the purchase, even if the person has more funds in their savings sub-accounts.
+Failure will occur if there is not enough available spends and private cash to complete the purchase, even if the person has more funds in their savings subaccounts.

 ```mermaid
 sequenceDiagram